Stranger-Pings/EvidenX/README.md

 # EvidenX

-This is a code bundle for EvidenX
+This is the FE code for EvidenX

 ## Running the code